apache/incubator-kie-kogito-runtimes/README.md

             * `major.minor.micro.Final`, for example `1.2.3.Final`

-        * The OSGi version is exactly the same as the pom version.

         * See the [JBoss version conventions](http://community.jboss.org/wiki/JBossProjectVersioning)

             * Not following those, for example `1.2.3` or `1.2.3.M1` results in OSGi eclipse updatesite corruption.